-- The volume name (barefs in the example) is currently arbitrary.
-The storage role identifies the volume by the disk device listed under the disks: attribute. - You can omit the fs\type: xfs line because XFS is the default file system in RHEL 9. - To create the file system on an LV, provide the LVM setup under the disks: attribute, including the enclosing volume group.
-For details, see Managing logical volumes by using the storage RHEL system role.
-Do not provide the path to the LV device. - 2.
-Validate the playbook syntax:
+- rhel-system-roles.storage - The volume name (barefs in the example) is currently arbitrary.
+The storage role identifies the volume by the disk device listed under the disks: attribute. - You can omit the fs_type: xfs line because XFS is the default file system in RHEL 9.

+To create the file system on an LV, provide the LVM setup under the disks: attribute, including the enclosing volume group.
+For details, see Example Ansible playbook to manage logical volumes.

+Do not provide the path to the LV device.